 Milwaukee City Hall, Common Council Hallway

-Sandblasted glass project created to celebrate two centuries of Milwaukee history.
+Sandblasted glass project created to celebrate two centuries of Milwaukee history is on permanent display.

 Pamela Scesniak is a working artist.
 Her work can be seen in Milwaukee's public spaces.
 Among her commissions are the Brady Street Pictographs and the Milwaukee City Hall Common Council hallway.
 She has balanced her creative life with a mix of commissions, work in private collections, and teaching art to both children and adults.